Skip to main content

 Screen time is defined as looking at digital screens such as computers, tablets, smartphones, TV's and video games.
 Statistics from the National Institutes of Health show that "most American children spend about 3 hours a day watching TV.
 Added together, all types of screen time can total 5 to 7 hours a day."
 Excessive screen use is linked to decrease quality of sleep, exercise and nutrition.

-Why is increased screen time an issue for a kid's health?
-Increase screen time decrease opportunities to be active.
+Increased screen time means decreased opportunities to be active.
 Less activity is not good for our heart, energy, sleep to name a few.
 With more screen time we also become more distracted which can make us more mindless in what we eat and how much we eat.

-How can you reduce excessive screen time and improve your child's health?
+How to reduce excessive screen time and improve your child's health

 • Avoid watching TV while eating.
 As a family, agree to have screen-free zones.
 A screen-free zone can be at the dinner table (no smartphones or tablets during this time).
 Or just not eating a meal in front of the TV could be another example.